seananderson/seananderson.ca/index.md

 I believe that the thoughtful visual display of data and statistical models can powerfully inform conservation ecology.
 I'm a Ph.D.
-Candidate and Fulbright Scholar in quantitative ecology at [Simon Fraser University][sfu] in the [Earth to Oceans group][earth2ocean], Vancouver, Canada.
+Candidate and Fulbright Scholar in quantitative ecology at [Simon Fraser University][sfu] in the Earth to Oceans research group, Vancouver, Canada.
 I want to figure out how we can use tools from financial portfolio management to create stable and productive ecosystems.
 I also [work on topics](/cv.html#publications) ranging from species extinction risk to predator-prey-environment interactions to fisheries stock assessment.

 <img src="images/sean_anderson_olymp_headshot.jpg" alt="Sean C. Anderson" width="265" height="330" class="headshot"/>